-The big difference is in the McKinsey Second Round you’ll be expected to lead the process.
-So it will be a candidate-led interview.
-So rather than testing the component level skills as in Round 1, they’ll be testing how you pull all the skills together cohesively.
+The big difference between the McKinsey First and Second Round is in the second round you’ll be expected to lead the process.
+It will be a candidate-led interview.
+Rather than testing the component level skills as in Round 1, they’ll be testing how you pull all the skills together cohesively.

 In terms of preparation, the general feedback from those getting offers is the Look Over My Shoulder® examples are extremely reflective of the dynamic of cases in McKinsey Rounds 2 & 3 (same feedback for BCG and Bain).

 Listening actively to Look Over My Shoulder® and doing some practice cases with another person would be the recommended practice.
 Specific skills to work on that are relevant in Rounds 2 and 3, but not always in Round 1:

 - Use of a framework or creating a custom issue tree